SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 ---
 title: Avoid getting throttled or blocked in SharePoint Online
-description: Find out about throttling in SharePoint Online, and learn how to avoid being throttled or blocked.
-Includes sample client-side object model (CSOM) and REST code you can use to make your task easier. ms.date: 06/07/2022 ms.prod: sharepoint ms.assetid: 33ed8106-d850-42b1-8d7f-5ba83901149c
+description: Find out about throttling in SharePoint Online and learn how to avoid being throttled or blocked. . ms.date: 06/07/2022 ms.prod: sharepoint ms.assetid: 33ed8106-d850-42b1-8d7f-5ba83901149c